 Besides your driving record, one of the biggest factors in how much you pay for car insurance is the company you choose.
 Since no insurer weighs each factor the same, you could end up with drastically different rates across various companies.

 This is why shopping around is one of the best and easiest ways to save on your car insurance.
-By comparing rates, you'll find the lowest price for the coverage you want.
+When you compare car insurance quotes, you'll find the lowest price for the coverage you want.

 Rates for 18-24 Year Olds